 These amendments are designed to give relief for certain conditions of hedge accounting when interest rate benchmarks such as interbank offered rates are reformed.
 The amendments are effective for annual periods beginning after January 1, 2020 with early application permitted.
-The Authority currently has no hedges and does not expect the new standard will have a material impact on its consolidated financial statements.
+The Authority currently has no hedges and the new standard does not have a material impact on its consolidated financial statements.